Frequently Asked Questions

 Yes, children are more than welcome to come to the appointment, but we ask that they stay off of all equipment for safety purposes.

-Yes, both facilities are handicap accessible.
+Yes, all facilities are handicap accessible.
 There is an elevator to the second floor if needed at the Space Center location.
-The Friendswood location is in a single story building.
+The Friendswood and League City locations are in a single-story building.

 No, insurance is not required.
 If you do not have insurance, you will have to pay the self-pay fee of $100 for each visit.

-We accept cash, checks, debit cards, and credit cards.
-You can pay in person, over the phone, or by mail for any balance remaining.
+We accept cash, checks, debit cards, credit cards, and Care Credit.
+You can pay in person, over the phone, by mail, or online through an email for any balance remaining.
 If you have questions regarding your balance, please contact the office at 281-998-0901 or via e-mail at email@example.com.